reddashi/SbD/README.md

 1 is the override in pyside.py
 2 is pushing in random values into the database influx_attack.py

-if you want more info, you can checkout the ppt for the details.
+if you want more info, you can checkout the ppt and report for the details.